 Anderson earned both his bachelor's degree and master's degree from North Dakota State University.
-Josh and his wife, Stacy, from Arlington, S.D., have three children, Lincoln, Rylee and Bode.
+Josh and his wife, Stacy, from Arlington, S.D., have three children, Lincoln (8 years old), Rylee (6) and Bode (3).
 Stacy played basketball at Dakota Wesleyan University.

 Recruiting Area: Minnesota, California, Michigan

-Michael Collins comes to Dakota State from fellow NAIA and North Star Athletic Association conference member Jamestown College.
-He spent one season there as the defensive back coach.
+Michael Collins enters his second season at Dakota State University.
+Collins comes to DSU from NSAA rival University of Jamestown (N.D.) where he spent one year as the defensive back coach.
 Under his tutelage, three players gained All-Conference honors and one was named co-defensive conference player of the year.

-Prior to coaching at Jamestown College, Collins was at William Penn (Iowa) for four seasons.
+Prior to coaching at University of Jamestown, Collins was at William Penn (Iowa) for four seasons.
 He served as the wide receiver coach for three seasons and defensive back coach for one season.
-During that time, the program saw a cumulative record of 33-12 with a Mid-States Football Association conference championship and a ranking as high as No. 4 in the NAIA.
+During that time, the program saw a cumulative record of 33-12 with a Mid-States Football Association conference championship and a ranking as high as No. 4 in the NAIA in 2011.

-Collins coached at Iowa Wesleyan in 2007 where he served as quarterback coach and assisted in implementing a new offensive scheme.
-He also coordinated the special teams.
+Collins coached at Iowa Wesleyan in 2007 where he served as quarterbacks coach.
+He also assisted in coordinating special teams.